-Bacon Roasted Brussel Sprouts with a sweet and tangy glaze is sure to be a huge hit on any dinner table.
+Roasted Brussel Sprouts with Bacon tossed in a sweet and tangy glaze is sure to be a huge hit on any dinner table.
 These roasted Brussel sprouts with bacon are the perfect side dish for any meal.

-Bacon Roasted Brussel Sprouts is my favorite side dish ever, EVER.
+Oven roasted Brussel sprouts with bacon is my favorite side dishes ever, EVER.
 I don’t know what it is but I just love, love Brussel sprouts!

 We tend to have them at least once a week.
-Normally I will make them pan seared on the stove top with bacon, but since the holidays are right around the corner I wanted to experiment a little.
+Normally I will make them sauteed on the stove top with bacon, but since the holidays are right around the corner I wanted to experiment a little.

 I love trying to amplify everyday dishes to make them a little more special for gatherings.
 Using everyday ingredients like Brussel sprouts and bacon.